FabmanHQ/fabman-api/sections/webhooks.md

 # Webhooks

-Fabman can notify your application through webhooks when something is changed.
+Fabman can notify your application through webhooks when something has changed.
 A webhook consists of an URL to be called, which must be HTTPS, and a list of event categories that'll trigger calls.

 For each event, Fabman will POST to the webhook URL with a JSON body that contains details about the event.
 Fabman will only consider HTTP status codes in the 2xx range to be a successful response.
 We will not follow a 3xx redirect.